mgrojo/ada-mode/readme.txt

 Integer and Real tokens had an option added to support signed literals.
-This option is set on by default (which causes a minor backward incompatability).
+This option is set on by default (which causes a minor backward incompatibility).
 Syntaxes that have addition or subtraction operators will need to turn this option off.

 A test to verify proper handling of default parameters was added to the